petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/competitive-landscape-and-liferay-positioning/enterprise-application-categories.md

 **At a Glance**

 * Liferay competes against many competitors, grouped into:
   * Enterprise Suites
   * Composable Point-Solutions
   * Low-Code Application Platforms (LCAP)
   * Digital Experience Platforms (DXP)
 * Focus on different aspects depending on the competitor being faced

 ## Liferay vs. Enterprise Suites

-When competing against an enterprise suite vendor, focus on the following
+When competing against an enterprise suite vendor, focus on the following:

 * **Best-of-breed**: Suite vendors are best-of-suite, not best-of-breed DXP because there is no specific focus on DXP.
 Liferay also provides best-of-breed Portal and CMS capabilities.
 For example, Liferay is a Headless CMS leader in the latest [IDC MarketScape for Hybrid-Headless CMS](https://www.liferay.com/idc-marketscape-for-hybrid-headless-cms).
 * **Customizability**: Enterprise suites are only customizable within the limited boundaries of their monolithic architecture.
 By comparison, Liferay is completely customizable and can be part of a fully flexible composable architecture.